Preliminary Notices: Common Avoidable But Fatal Mistakes

 Failure to Safeguard Proofs of Service:

 It is important to safeguard proofs of service of the Preliminary Notice.
 Each proof of service document should include an identification number matching an identical number on the document to be served.
 The proofs of service must be retained, whether anyone signed for them on delivery or not.
 It does not generally matter if the intended recipient signed to indicate receipt.
-What generally matters is that each proof of service was properly addressed and delivery was properly attempted, even if service was refused.
+What matters is that each proof of service was properly addressed and delivery was properly attempted, even if service was refused.
 Keep your return receipts and records of service attempts, even if no one signed for the document.
 You will need those proofs of service later to prove procedures were followed.

 Failure to Use the Proper Current Preliminary Notice Form: